techiesodiq/HTML-Project/README.md

 # HTML-Project
-This project was developed using html only
+This project was developed using html only by Sodiq Akanmu